Ray D. Page, DO, PhD, FACOI, FASCO

 Dr. Page grew up in Grand Prairie, Texas and received his Bachelor of Science Degree in Chemistry and Biology from Southwestern University in 1984.
 He then received a Master’s Degree in Physiology at Baylor University Graduate School-Baylor College of Dentistry.
 He entered the nation’s first combined D.O. /Ph.
 D. medical scientist program at the University of North Texas Health Science Center (UNTHSC) in Fort Worth and in 1991 received his Ph.D. in Pharmacology along with his Doctorate in Osteopathic Medicine.
 Dr. Page completed his residency in internal medicine at the UNTHSC/Osteopathic Medical Center of Texas, and completed a combined oncology/hematology fellowship at the University of Texas M. D. Anderson Cancer Center.

 Dr. Page has been instrumental in the development of a national oncology “Supergroup”, Quality Cancer Care Alliance (QCCA) where he serves on the board, executive committee, and chairs the membership committee.
-He serves on the Physician Advisory Boards of VitalSource GPO and Flatiron Health.
-Dr. Page is a member of the Via Oncology Pathways Steering Committee and Publications Committee and serves on the Lung cancer and Melanoma Advisory Panels.
-He was a member of the Weatherford Regional Medical Center Board of Directors and is currently the Vice-Chief of staff and member of the Medical Education Committee for the Internal Medicine residency program.
+He serves on the Physician Advisory Boards of VitalSource GPO, COTA, and Flatiron Health.
+Dr. Page is a member of the Elsevier Via Oncology Pathways and serves on the Lung cancer and Melanoma Advisory Panels.
+He was a member of the Weatherford Regional Medical Center Board of Directors for 7 years and is currently the Chief-of-Staff and serves on several committees, including the Graduate Medical Education Committee for the Internal Medicine residency program.
 He previously served on the Tarrant County American Cancer Society Board.
-Dr. Page is on the Fort Worth Adolescent Young Adult Cancer Task Force and Board.
+For 10 years Dr. Page served on the Fort Worth Adolescent Young Adult Cancer Task Force and Board.
 He also serves on the Board of the Careity Foundation.

 As Director of Research, Dr. Page remains at the forefront of new drug development and anticancer therapies which enable patients to get novel cancer treatments closer to home.
-He has been the Principle Investigator of over 200 oncology clinical trials.
-He has a special interest in improving chemotherapy drug delivery resulting in better treatment responses and less toxicities and does collaborate research with Dr. Andreas Lacko at UNTHSC.
+He has been the Principle Investigator of over 200 oncology clinical trials resulting in a number of scientific publications.
+He has a special interest in improving chemotherapy drug delivery resulting in better treatment responses and less toxicities and has done collaborate research with Dr. Andreas Lacko at UNTHSC.

 While at M. D. Anderson Cancer Center, he was appointed Junior Faculty Associate and also served as Chief Fellow.
 Dr. Page was the first osteopathic chief fellow at M.D.
 Anderson.
 Dr. Page has many publications and textbook chapters related to a wide variety of cancer-related subjects and basic science research which he has presented both nationally and internationally.